tsuru/tsuru.github.io/_posts/2016-07-04-tsuru-server-1-0-0-is-out.markdown

 Some features worth highlighting are listed below:

-* Deploy applications using Docker image ([#1314](https://github.com/tsuru/tsuru/issues/1314)).
-Now it’s possible to deploy a Docker image as tsuru app using tsuru app-deploy -i command.
+* Deploy applications using Docker images ([#1314](https://github.com/tsuru/tsuru/issues/1314)).
+Now it's possible to deploy a Docker image to tsuru using the command `tsuru app-deploy -i`.
 This image should be in a registry and be accessible by tsuru api.
 Image should also have a `Entrypoint` or a `Procfile` at given paths, `/` or `/app/user/` or `/home/application/current`.
 See more in [tsuru-client app-deploy reference](https://tsuru-client.readthedocs.io/en/latest/reference.html#deploy).

 * Improved application log handling.
 Besides several performance improvements in log handling, it’s now possible to configure tsuru to forward containers logs